 - 1/2 tsp vanilla extract

-Chop rhubarb into small slices and place them in a large pot with the raspberries, sugar, lemon juice and salt over medium heat.
+- Chop the rhubarb into small slices and place them in a large pot with the raspberries, sugar, lemon juice, lemon peel and salt over medium heat.

-Once the mixture begins to look/feel thicker (it'll be about 220F if you want to measure the temperature) remove it from the heat and pour into a heat proof bowl or jars.
+- Once the mixture begins to look/feel thicker (it'll be about 220F (104C) if you want to measure the temperature) remove it from the heat and pour it into a heat proof bowl or jars.
 Remove the lemon from the jam and discard it and add the vanilla extract.

-You should have about two cups of jam.
-Cover and allow to cool completely to room temperature.
+- You should have about two cups of jam.
+Cover and allow it to cool completely to room temperature.
 Store the jars of jam in an airtight container in the refrigerator for 3-4 weeks.

 Amount Per Serving: Calories: 161Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 19mgCarbohydrates: 41gFiber: 2gSugar: 39gProtein: 0g